 You need no special equipment to watch a meteor shower, but a little luck always helps.
 Meteor watching is a lot like fishing.
 Sometimes you catch a good number of them and sometimes you don’t.

-Radiant point of the Eta Aquarid shower If you trace the paths of the Eta Aquarid meteors backward, they all seem to radiate from a certain point in front of the constellation Aquarius the Water Bearer.
+Radiant point of the Eta Aquariid shower.
+If you trace the paths of the Eta Aquariid meteors backward, they all seem to radiate from a certain point in front of the constellation Aquarius the Water Bearer.
 This point on the sky’s dome is called the radiant of the meteor shower, which nearly aligns with the faint star Eta Aquarii.
-Hence, the meteor shower is named in honor of this star.
+Hence, this meteor shower is named in honor of this star.

 Eta Aquarii is one of the four stars making up the Y-shaped Water Jar asterism in the northern part of Aquarius.
-If you can find the Water Jar in the constellation Aquarius, you’ve as good as located the radiant point for the Eta Aquarid meteors.
-However, the alignment of the radiant and the star is coincidental.
-Eta Aquarii looms some 170 light-years away while the Eta Aquarid meteors burn up about 100 kilometers (60 miles) above the Earth’s surface.
+If you can find the Water Jar in the constellation Aquarius, you’ve as good as located the radiant point for the Eta Aquariid meteors.
+The alignment of the radiant and the star is of course coincidental.
+Eta Aquarii is some 170 light-years away – trillons upon trillions of miles away – while the Eta Aquariid meteors burn up about 60 miles (100 km) above Earth’s surface.

-The higher the radiant appears in your sky, the more Eta Aquarid meteors that you’re likely to see.
-The radiant soars highest in the nighttime sky just before dawn, so that’s why you tend to see the most meteors in the wee morning hours.
+Meteor shower radiants are sometimes misunderstood by casual meteor-watchers.
+You don’t need to know where they are to watch a meteor shower.
+That’s because the meteors fly every which way across the sky, in front of numerous constellations.
+However, the higher a shower’s radiant appears in your sky, the more meteors you’re likely to see.
+For the Eta Aquariids, the radiant soars highest in the nighttime sky just before dawn.
+That’s why you can expect to see the most meteors in the wee morning hours.

 How many meteors should I expect to see?
-In a dark sky, especially at more southerly latitudes, the Eta Aquarids can produce up to 20 to 40 meteors per hour.
+In a dark sky, especially at more southerly latitudes, the Eta Aquariids can produce up to 20 to 40 meteors per hour.
 From mid-northern latitudes, you might only see about 10 meteors per hour.
-Or you might see more.

-The comet dust smashes into Earth’s upper atmosphere at nearly 240,000 kilometers (150,000 miles) per hour.
+The comet dust smashes into Earth’s upper atmosphere at nearly 150,000 miles per hour (240,000 kilometers per hour).
 Roughly half of these swift-moving meteors leave persistent trains – ionized gas trails that glow for a few seconds after the meteor has passed.